Facebook, pen names and "lack of integrity"

 My own use of a pen name is similar in a way because it helped me to overcome my fear of publishing.
 Somehow, the prospect of having vitriolic criticism directed against a pen name didn’t seem as bad as having it directed against the real me.
 And using a pen name also meant that if my foray into self-publishing turned out to be a disaster, I could quietly terminate my alter ego, whilst keeping open the option of having another go under a different name at a later date (once I’d worked out where I’d gone so badly wrong).
 As things have turned out, the positive reviews have (so far) outnumbered the negative ones, so perhaps I needn’t have worried – but without a pen name, I’m not sure I’d have got over my fear of abject failure sufficiently in order to publish in the first place.

 There can also be a number of other advantages to using a pen name instead of your real name; in my case, I chose a name that didn’t seem to be particularly common, especially for writers (Google “Paul Samael” and you’ll find that apart from my authorial alter ego, not a lot else comes up).
 That certainly helps to give your authorial identity a degree of uniqueness, which is probably no bad thing in a very crowded marketplace.
-The other reason for the choice of name was a kind of in-joke based on a passage in my novel (for the curious, see page 101 of the PDF version).
+The other reason for the choice of name was a kind of in-joke based on a passage in my novel (for the curious, see this page of the web version or page 102 of the PDF version).
 But if you can’t be bothered with such pretentious self-referential shenanigans (I suspect they reveal a serious “lack of integrity” on my part), you could just adopt the Alice B Sheldon approach and name your alter ego after a brand of jam/marmalade….Anyway, I can recommend her short story collection – it’s well worth a read.

 Photo courtesy of Photopin.com.